-Brandi Glanville Admits To Doing Lisa Vanderpump’s ‘Dirty Work’ On ‘RHOBH,’ Happy To See Puppy Gate Play Out
+Brandi Glanville Admits To Doing Lisa Vanderpump’s ‘Dirty Work’ On ‘RHOBH,’ Happy To See ‘Puppy Gate’ Play Out

 “It’s about f***ing time,” she said.

-According to the women of Season 9, Vanderpump attempted to set Teddi Mellencamp up for pushing a negative story about Dorit Kemsley and a dog she adopted from Vanderpump Rules.
+According to the women of Season 9, Vanderpump attempted to set Teddi Mellencamp up for pushing a negative story about Dorit Kemsley and a dog she adopted from Vanderpump Dogs.
 After learning Kemsley’s animal had turned up at a shelter after she gave it to someone else, Vanderpump reportedly had her employee tell Mellencamp, who wasn’t on good terms with Kemsley, what had happened with the dog.

 The Real Housewives of Beverly Hills Season 9 airs Tuesdays at 9 p.m. on Bravo TV.